Maci Bookout Faces Parenting Dilemma As She Prepares For Baby No. 4

 Maci Bookout recently faced a co-parenting dilemma on Teen Mom OG.

-As she and her husband, Taylor McKinney, consider adding more children into their family through adoption, the longtime reality star sat down with her oldest son’s future stepmom, Mackenzie Standifer, to address her ongoing struggles with Ryan Edwards’ parents.
+As she and her husband, Taylor McKinney, consider adding more children to their family through adoption, the longtime reality star sat down with her oldest son’s future stepmom, Mackenzie Standifer, to address her ongoing struggles with Ryan Edwards’ parents.

 “I think this is where I need your help, because Ryan wants to be everything he should be, but it’s hard because Bentley never stays with him,” Maci Bookout explained, according to a report by OK!
 Magazine on May 8.

-As fans have seen on the show in recent years, eight-year-old Bentley often spends time with Edwards’ parents instead of being at the reality star’s own home.
+As fans have seen on the show in recent years, 8-year-old Bentley often spends time with Edwards’ parents instead of being at the reality star’s own home.

 A post shared by Maci Bookout McKinney (@macideshanebookout) on